Pingumaniac/Pingumaniac/README.md

 * 📫 Thus, I have visited Stony Brook University (SBU) during August 2021 - May 2022.
 * 🏋️‍♂️ I like to go to the gym in my free time.
 * 📚 I like to read books in my free time.
 * 📌 I am a commander in chief.
+I am always looking for chief strategists who can complete my incomplete strategies.
 * 🍽️ My favourite food is Peking duck (北京烤鸭).

 ## 🎲 Course Plan at Vanderbilt (Subject to change)